Rev J Michael Stephens, 9 June 1929 – 9 April 2026

 In the 1950s, Michael organised the Bedfordshire Young Ringers’ outings for six years – the name came from a description in The Ringing World of the time.
 They spent a week, all on bicycles, staying at Youth Hostels and ringing at about two dozen churches – in 1952 they cycled to Devon where one of the original members had married a farmer and the girls were put up in the farmhouse while the boys stayed in the hayloft!
 In recent times, in retirement, Michael organised reunions of the “young” ringers, but no longer on bicycles.
 Michael was the Bedfordshire Association’s Secretary and Treasurer from 1952 to 1955 and also from 1959 to 1962.

-Over the past 25 years, Michael was a regular contributor to “Thought for the Week” in The Ringing World.
+Michael had many happy memories of the Guild of Clerical Ringers’ annual outings in Low Week; and over the past 25 years, Michael was a regular contributor to “Thought for the Week” in The Ringing World.
 His last contribution was in the Christmas 2025 edition in which he reminisced about his 80 years at the end of a rope.
+Outside his study door, copies of The Ringing World magazine since 1995 were stacked.
+His valedictory article, published last Christmas, had alongside a reprint of his first from 25 years earlier.
+A frequent theme of Michael’s “Thoughts” was the connection that ringing has as a reminder and call to the worship of Jesus Christ, whom he served faithfully.

 Richard Hillson